 The Strength of Materials Laboratory houses electrodynamics and hydraulic testing equipment which allows students to investigate important material properties such as tensile strength, shear stress, and elasticity.
 Other major apparatus featured in this lab include a fatigue tester, a beam deflection station, a rotating beam device, an impact tester, a temperature creep tester, and electronic strain gages.
 Students also analyze various structures and profile the results using graphics software.

-The laboratory is used to supplement nanotechnology courses and supports undergraduate research through senior design offerings and special student projects as well teaching across engineering disciplines to promote cross-disciplinary teamwork at Wentworth.
-The laboratory encompasses a nanoparticle deposition system capable of generating nanoparticles of different sizes from different materials in a differential pressure vacuum system along with a Scanning Atomic Force Microscope and other test and characterization equipment.
+The laboratory is used to supplement nanotechnology courses and supports undergraduate research through senior design offerings and special student projects as well as for teaching across engineering disciplines to promote cross-disciplinary teamwork at Wentworth.
+The laboratory encompasses a nanoparticle deposition system capable of generating nanoparticles of different sizes from different materials in a differential pressure vacuum system along with an Atomic Force Microscope and other test and characterization equipment.

 The Electronics Laboratory is a core work area for all Electrical and Computer Engineering students.
 Twenty laptops each linked by a general purpose interface bus to its own set of test equipment (oscilloscopes, digital multimeters, power supplies and function generators), enable students to perform computer-aided tests, circuit analysis, and simulation tasks as well as to solve data acquisition and process control problems.

 Electronics Project Laboratory (Dobbs303A)

 This laboratory provides students with an area to build and test their prototypes.
 The laboratory includes standard electronic bench equipment (oscilloscope, digital multimeter, function generator, and power supply).
 Workbenches and equipment are available for component assembly and packaging, and mechanical assembly.